gopythongo/gopythongo/README.md

 GoPythonGo creates Python deployment artifacts
 ==============================================

+You can go to many conferences and watch talks on Youtube about Python deployment that invariably include a slide which has a diagram that looks something like this:

+.. pre:
+    Developer -push-> GitHub/GitLab/BitBucket -webhook-> SomeBuildServer -magic-> Fabulous cloud stuff

+GoPythonGo is a opinionated, extensible, well-structured implementation of the arrow that says "magic".

-GoPythonGo is still under very active development.
-Currently you can use it to build .deb packages to deploy virtual environments using Debian packages.
+*GoPythonGo is still under very active development.
+Currently you can use it to build .deb packages to deploy virtual environments using Debian packages.*

 Getting started
 ---------------